Document reveals how much he squandered before he died

 Winning the lottery is the dream of many people.
 A Scot hit the jackpot and knocked out the money.
-But his personal life went down the drain.
+But his private life went down the drain.

 Munich – He was one of the biggest lottery winners ever in Great Britain.
 In 2011, Scot Colin Weir cleared a mega win of £161m at current exchange rates (Status: January 2023) the equivalent of around 183 million euros.
 But luck did not stay with him afterwards, the life of the lottery winner then took a dramatic turn.